 In working with a wide range of clients I find that, as the research confirms, financial independence does not bring much in the way of happiness.
-Beyond doubt, having financial resources typically brings an easier and better life, compared to being in poverty.
+Without a doubt, having financial resources typically brings an easier and better life, compared to being in poverty.
 No argument there.

 Personal Greed: The Ticket to Misery

 When we pursue economic success for strictly personal needs, the results run thin.
-We become greedy, obsessive over loss and make all decisions around our own personal security.
+We become greedy, obsessive over the loss, and make all decisions around our own personal security.
 In essence, we can’t think beyond our own personal world.

-Studies also suggest economic success yields less empathy, less compassion and more judgment of others.
-This may explain why those with very low incomes with donate a much larger proportion of their income to others, than those of middle or upper income.
+Studies also suggest economic success yields less empathy, less compassion, and more judgment of others.
+This may explain why those with very low incomes donate a much larger proportion of their income to others than those of middle or upper income.

 Does this apply to everyone in these categories?
 Of course not.
 Is success or money the cause?
 Again, of course not.
-However, the motivation behind one’s actions are remarkably important.
+However, the motivation behind one’s actions is remarkably important.

 Motivation Matters: Why Contribution and Growth Rule Supreme!